-Data also indicate that students in the treatment group consistently made more growth on word recognition (i.e., real word reading) than students in the contrast group.
-Two measures directly assessed this skill, TOWRE Sight Word Efficiency and WLPB-R Letter-Word Identification.
-Differences on these measures were statistically significant and ESs were strong (.72 on TOWRE-word reading efficiency and .99 on WLPB-R Letter-Word Identification).
+Data also indicate that students in the treatment group made more growth on word recognition (i.e., real word reading) than students in the comparison group.
+Although these differences were not statistically significant, ESs were strong, .71 on TOWRE-word reading efficiency and .66 on WLPB-R-word identification.

 Outcomes for oral language and comprehension were also positive.
-Effect sizes were moderate to strong on language measures, ranging from .36 to .71, with significant differences on receptive vocabulary (PPVT).
-Differences on passage comprehension were statistically significant.
-(See Table 3.)
+Effect sizes were moderate for oral language measures, .30 and .47, and strong for passage comprehension, .94 (See Table 3).
+Although no significant differences were found on the language measures, differences on passage comprehension were statistically significant.